h3nd3r/tipster/README.md

 ## Notes

-A few odd compiler and run time errors such as:
+I ran into a few odd compiler and run time errors that I inadvertently introduced into the project such as:
   "Terminating app due to uncaught exception 'NSUnknownKeyException',
-  reason: '[ setValue:forUndefinedKey:]: this class is not key value coding-compliant for the key..." due to dead IBOutlets, etc.
+  reason: '[ setValue:forUndefinedKey:]: this class is not key value coding-compliant for the key..."
+Overall I found the tutorial and instructions to be very good!

 ## License